-In the last essay I spoke of how utterly monstrous individuals in both East and West are given a free hand to devastate the minds and lives of others just because they bear the title of “guru” or “avatar.”
+Earlier, I spoke of how some supposed spiritual figures in both East and West are given a free hand to devastate the minds and lives of others just because they bear the title of “guru” or “avatar.”
 This is because of a complete miscomprehension of the nature of enlightenment and how it manifests in the consciousness and behavior of the enlightened.
-Krishna tells us everything we need to know–and which we should ever keep in mind when encountering supposedly enlightened people–in response to Arjuna’s question:
+In response to Arjuna’s question, Krishna tells us everything we need to know–and which we should ever keep in mind when encountering supposedly enlightened people.
+Krishna will take eighteen verses to give Arjuna and us the total picture.
+Here are the first eight of them.

-“The Holy Lord said: When he leaves behind all desires emerging from the mind, and is contented in the Self by the Self, then he is said to be one whose wisdom is steady” (2:55).
+The Holy Lord said: When he leaves behind all the desires of the mind, contented in the Self by the Self, then he is said to be steady in wisdom (2:55).

-Nothing could be easier to understand: an enlightened person wants nothing, finding total fulfillment in the Self–both individual and Universal.
+Nothing could be easier to understand: an enlightened person wants nothing, finding total fulfillment in the Self–both individual and universal.

 As we sat at the table, being served by anxious, hushed, and devoted “gopis,” Super-G began to tell me about the well-known rock groups that had asked him to come speak during their concerts both inside and outside the United States.
 Since I disliked all popular music (especially rock music), and being aware of the negative character of the groups he was naming, I was listening with a mixture of amazement and disgust.
 And then I got the idea: he was trying to make me jealous!
 Did he really think that, having lived with great masters in India and having received the grace of so many other great saints, I would be impressed by a listing of these aberrant drug-addicted pandemonium peddlers?

 More was to come.
-Since I did not swoon at the listing of the rock groupies, he passed on to speaking tours.
+Since I did not swoon at the listing of the rock groups, he passed on to speaking tours.
 He had been invited to speak in the Soviet Union!
 And also in a host of other gruesome places where there could not possibly be genuine spiritual interest.
 This list was peppered with the names of celebrities who would either be sponsoring or accompanying him.

 That left me unaffected, so he moved on to the subject of living accommodations.
 First I got a recounting of what centers of his organization were engaged in providing luxurious apartments and houses for him, even stocking a complete set of his tailor-made silk clothes so he would never need to travel around the country with luggage.
 I dislike travel and being away from our ashram, so that moved me not.

-(No matter how “loving” and “giving” the super gurus are, they like to have inaccessible retreats away from their disciples, some of them–usually the Americans–even doing some kind of “early retirement” so they will not have to maintain contact with their adoring devotees.
+(No matter how “loving” and “giving” the super gurus are, they like to have inaccessible retreats away from their disciples, some of them–usually the Americans–even doing some kind of “early retirement” so they will not have to have contact with their adoring devotees.
 Some of them claim to need solitude so they can “write,” though little or nothing is ever published.
 However one super-guru emerged every week from his state of retreat to travel some hours to a major vacation-playground to take saxophone lessons from a well-known jazz musician.)

 He had come to the end of the line.
 I was not impressed.
 I was appalled.
 He was miffed.
-I was glad to get out of there to never return.
+I was glad to get out of there never to return.
 Fortunately I had many memories of simple, even barren, rooms in which I had sat with great saints in India, rooms where they stayed in joyful contentment, living the simplest of lives.
-Before going to India I had seen the two tiny rooms in which Paramhansa Yogananda, head of a world-wide spiritual organization, had lived for over a quarter of a century, as well as the simple little kitchen where he had so often cooked for his beloved students.
+Before going to India I had seen the two tiny rooms in which Paramhansa Yogananda, head of a world-wide spiritual organization, had lived for over a quarter of a century, as well as the simple little kitchen across the hall where he had so often cooked for his beloved students.

-Desire, fear, and anger are manifestations of what we may justifiably call “raw ego.”
+Desire, fear and anger are manifestations of what we may justifiably call “raw ego.”
 Other emotions are further removed from the source and their character not so easy to detect.
 This unholy trinity is thoroughly intertwined.
 They are ego-based responses to stimuli of differing character.
 Desire arises when we think something external can change our inner or outer status for the better (or at least more enjoyable), fear arises when we feel endangered, and anger arises when we are mistreated or our desire thwarted.
-All other responses are permutations of these three, their “offspring.”
+All other responses are permutations of these three, their offspring.
 The enlightened is free of them.

 Please be wary of those who pretend that when they manifest these passions they are “just lilas,” “mere appearances,” “writings on water,” etc. How can they benefit you by deceiving you or causing you pain and confusion by their seeming negative behavior?
 Lesser teachers may do so, erroneously thinking it is the only way to help you–as a kind of psychological shock treatment.
 But a truly illumined person will do no such thing.
 Their very presence can work in you the necessary changes.
 I have both experienced it and witnessed it.

-“He who is without attachment on all sides, encountering this or that, pleasant or unpleasant, neither rejoicing, nor disliking; his wisdom stands firm” (2:57).
+He who is without desire in all situations, encountering this or that, pleasant or unpleasant, not rejoicing or disliking–his wisdom stands firm (2:57).

 There are some key words here we need to look at.

 Shubhashubham can also mean lucky or unlucky, fortunate or unfortunate.
 In other words, nothing moves him, for tasya prajna pratishthita–his consciousness, his awareness, and the wisdom that arises therefrom is established, standing firm at all times.
 For nothing can be added to him or taken away.
-For him pleasure and pain, gain and loss, victory and defeat, are all one and the same (2:38).
-“Content with whatever comes to him, transcending the dualities, free from envy, constant in mind whether in success or in failure, he is not bound” (4:22).
-“He has no purpose at all in action or in non-action, and he has no need of any being for any purpose whatsoever” (3:18).
+For him pleasure and pain, gain and loss, victory and defeat, are all one and the same (see 2:38).
+“Content with what comes unbidden, beyond the dualities [pairs of opposites] and free from envy, the same in success or failure, even though acting, he is not bound” (4:22).
+“He has no purpose at all in action or in non-action; and he has no need of any being for any purpose whatsoever” (3:18).
 He is free indeed.

-“And when he withdraws completely the senses from the objects of the senses, as a tortoise withdraws its limbs into its shell, his consciousness stands firm [remains or abides]” (2:58).
+And when he withdraws completely the senses from the objects of the senses, as the tortoise draws in its limbs, his wisdom is established firmly (2:58).

 Prabhavananda: “The abstinent run away from what they desire but carry their desires with them: when a man enters Reality, he leaves his desires behind him.”

 How much is said in this simple sentence!
-The truly enlightened are not simply “free” from desire, but have become incapable of desire.
+The truly enlightened are not simply free from desire, they have become incapable of desire.
 This is extremely important to know.
 We must apply this to ourselves, and not foolishly think that just because we avoid the objects of desire and thereby experience no desire, that we are truly desireless.
 For just being without desire is not the same as having passed into the realm of consciousness where desire cannot exist.

 Read the next article in the Bhagavad Gita for Awakening: Wisdom About Both the Foolish and the Wise